brunoluiz/brunoluiz.github.io/content/blog/2019/mar/kubernetes-productivity/index.md

 After some point though, using kubectl for everything can get quite verbose, specially if you use many namespaces and contexts.
 The following tips try to minimise the pain of doing operations solely through it, sometimes even using other tools besides it.

-## kubectx: context and namespaces management
+## Kubectx: context and namespaces management

 The operations done in kubectl usually require two params: context and namespace.
 Any operation will result in something as `kubectl --context dev --namespace hello-world exec -it hello-world-app-0 sh`.
 For a one time operation, probably it is fine, but after some point it can get cumbersome.
 One way to avoid these long command strings is by using [ `kubectx` ](https://github.com/ahmetb/kubectx).